 -

 The Chapter 33 program is designed to assist students in paying the systemwide tuition and campus-based fees.
-It also offers a monthly housing allowance and book stipend.

 -